 Community governance review of the civil parishes of Babraham and Sawston

 At the request of Sawston Parish Council, we completed a Community Governance Review of the parish boundary between the parishes of Babraham and Sawston.
-The Review will consider whether the parish boundary should change following 2 new developments (both sites are allocated within the South Cambridgeshire District Plan, 2018):
+The Review considered whether the parish boundary should change following 2 new developments (both sites are allocated within the South Cambridgeshire District Plan, 2018):

 - The development north of Babraham Road (called H/1:b) consists of 3.64 hectares and is entirely within the parish of Babraham, abutting existing Sawston properties.
 Planning permission was granted on 28 August 2019 for 158 homes.

 - The development H/1:c – South of Babraham Road consists of 11.64 ha and spans the parish boundary of Sawston and Babraham.
 At the time of the review, the Council was anticipating an application for around 260 homes.

-Sawston Parish Council has proposed an alternation to the Babraham/Sawston parish boundary to incorporate both of these new developments into the parish of Sawston.
-Please take a look at the map below showing the proposed new boundary and read the Terms of reference before responding to the questions below.
+Sawston Parish Council has proposed an alteration to the Babraham/Sawston parish boundary to incorporate both of these new developments into the parish of Sawston.
+Please take a look at the map below showing the proposed new boundary and read the Terms of reference for further details.